-Children should have equitable access to healthcare, however they are often an underserved population.1 Interactions with and assessments of children and their families should always be approached from a strengths-based perspective, with a trauma informed lens and with a safety and humility perspective.1
+Children should have equitable access to healthcare, however they are often an underserved population.
+Interactions with and assessments of children and their families should always be approached from a strengths-based perspective, with a trauma informed lens and with a safety and humility perspective.
+Always offer choice to the child and caregiver wherever possible to balance power and establish safety and trust.